hankkkwu/SDCND-P7-Path_Planning/README.md

 ## Running the Code
 ### Simulator
-You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab] (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).
+You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).

 To run the simulator on Mac/Linux, first make the binary file executable with the following command:
 ```shell